New York University Tandon School of Engineering: Merger between Polytechnic University and NYU

 Discussions about a merger with Polytechnic University and New York University began in 2004.
-Four years later Polytechnic University and New York University agreed to take steps toward a merger beginning with a formal affiliation between the two schools.
-This affiliation resulted in the school changing its name to Polytechnic Institute of New York University.
+Four years later, in 2008, Polytechnic University and New York University agreed to take steps toward a merger beginning with a formal affiliation between the two schools; this affiliation resulted in the school changing its name to the Polytechnic Institute of New York University.
 The schools officially merged in 2014 when the New York State Regents approved the change of charter making NYU the sole member of Polytechnic University.

 Since the merger, applications to the school and incoming SAT scores have increased substantially.
 The school has also experienced an influx of students coming from outside of New York state.
 Fundraising and faculty research awards have increased since the merger.
 The school also opened a bioengineering facility in partnership with the medical and dental schools.

 The school has had several fundraising campaigns over the years.
 From 2001 to 2005 the school raised more than $275 million.
 Alumnus Joseph J. Jacobs, who founded Jacobs Engineering Group, one of the largest engineering and construction companies in the world, gave the school more than $30 million over the course of his life.

-A gift of $100 million from Chandrika and Ranjan Tandon in 2015 resulted in the school changing its name to the Tandon School of Engineering.
+A gift of US$100 million from Chandrika and Ranjan Tandon in 2015 resulted in the school changing its name to the Tandon School of Engineering.
 New York University has committed to investing over $500 million to its engineering school in the coming years.
 In 2022, NYU announced it will invest $1 billion in the school to hire 40 tenure-track faculty members, improve lab and student spaces, and bolster the cybersecurity and artificial intelligence programs.